 The light curves in the COUP observation of V772 Ori and OW Ori (Figure 2) show the relatively fast rise and slower decay trend of typical flares, but the wavelet analysis detects that they are modulated by periodic pulsations.
 The data are compatible with a smooth wave-like modulation.
-There are two key features in these pulsations: their amplitude is large, i.e. $\sim 10 - 20\%$, and the period is very long, i.e., ~ 3 hours.
-These features are detected also in other flares on Orion PMS stars (López-Santiago et al. 2016), but in these two flares they are particularly significant.
+There are two key features in these pulsations: their amplitude is large, i.e., $\sim 10\%$ -20%, and the period is very long, i.e., ~ 3 hr.
+These features are also detected in other flares on Orion PMS stars (López-Santiago et al. 2016), but in these two flares they are particularly significant.

-Quasi-Periodic-Pulsations (QPP) have been extensively observed in flares both on the Sun and on other stars.
-They have been generally connected to the propagation of waves in the flaring region (Nakariakov & Melnikov 2009; Kumar et al. 2015), but "Despite the many observational and theoretical advances in the last years, it has not been possible to determine what physical mechanism is responsible for causing the QPPs" (Van Doorsselaere et al. 2016).
+Quasi-periodic-pulsations (QPPs) have been extensively observed in flares both on the Sun and on other stars.
+They have been generally connected to the propagation of waves in the flaring region (Nakariakov & Melnikov 2009; Kumar et al. 2015), but "Despite the many observational and theoretical advances in the last years, it has not been possible to determine what physical mechanism is responsible for causing the QPPs" (Van Doorsselaere et al. 2016, p.
+3159).
 The large amplitude makes them difficult to interpret in terms of usual MHD waves or modes.
-Also the periods of such modes are typically much shorter than those described here (Nakariakov & Melnikov 2009).
+Also, the periods of such modes are typically much shorter than those described here (Nakariakov & Melnikov 2009).
 Very recently, it has been proposed that such pulsations are caused by plasmas sloshing back and forth in closed magnetic tubes triggered by a very short and intense heat pulse (Reale 2016).
 This model is supported by other works (Su et al. 2012; Fang et al. 2015) and naturally explains the large amplitudes.

 Hydrodynamic simulations of the flares along a long magnetic tube at high spatial resolution show that this scenario is able to reproduce the inferred patterns of the light curves.
-Figures 2 and 5a (red solid lines) show the Chandra/ACIS light curves obtained from the simulation of a flare triggered by a heat pulse with a duration of ~ 1 hour inside magnetic tubes $\approx 20~R{\odot}$ and $\approx 28~R{\odot}$ long, respectively, which correspond to 6.7 R{\star} and 16 R{\star} for these stars, respectively (see Section 2).
+Figures 2 and 5(a) (red solid lines) show the Chandra/ACIS light curves obtained from the simulation of a flare triggered by a heat pulse with a duration of \sim 1 hr inside magnetic tubes \approx 20 R{\odot} and \approx 28 R{\odot} long, respectively, which correspond to 6.7 R{\star} and 16 R{\star} for these stars, respectively (see Section 2).

-The heat pulse is spread along the tube which is symmetric with respect to the middle point, and across the tube on an area equivalent to $\sim 10\%$ of the solar surface in both cases.
-The pulse heats the plasma in the tube rapidly (~ 1 hour) up to a temperature ≥ 200 MK.
-After the heating is over the plasma rapidly cools down back below 100 MK in about 3 hours, and the cooling continues more gradually for the next several hours.
-The amount of plasma inside the tube has a slower evolution: dense plasma rises from the tube footpoints initially at supersonic speed (~ 2000 km/s), and takes a couple of hours to fill in the tube completely.
+The heat pulse is spread along the tube, which is symmetric with respect to the middle point, and across the tube on an area equivalent to $\sim 10\%$ of the solar surface in both cases.
+The pulse heats the plasma in the tube rapidly (~ 1 hr) up to a temperature ≥ 200 MK.
+After the heating is over, the plasma rapidly cools down back below 100 MK in about 3 hr, and the cooling continues more gradually for the next several hours.
+The amount of plasma inside the tube has a slower evolution: dense plasma rises from the tube footpoints initially at supersonic speed ($\sim 2000 \, \mathrm{km \, s^{-1}}$), and takes a couple of hours to fill in the tube completely.
 Then, the plasma is pulled back by a depression low in the tube and begins to slosh back and forth along the tube.
 Figure 4 shows the sloshing for V772 Ori.
-After several hours the plasma starts to drain down and the emission gradually decays.
+After several hours the plasma starts to drain down and the